47 nature reserves in the Blekinge Archipelago Biosphere Reserve

 Deep water anchorages can be found by the mountain on the eastern side of Svenö.

-You are welcome to visit Svenö, but keep in mind that it is not allowed to:
+You are welcome to visit Svenö, but please note that it is not allowed to:

 Länsstyrelsen Blekinge